Kazakh horror show to World Cup brink for Scotland

 New heroes emerged, captivating the imagination of young fans, giving a generation people to idolise and reasons to believe.
 Andrew Robertson, Billy Gilmour, Kieran Tierney, John McGinn and Lyndon Dykes became national icons.

-The start was rather anticlimactic; a 2-0 Hampden loss to Czech Republic.
+The start was rather anticlimactic; a 2-0 Hampden loss to the Czech Republic.
 The second game was anything but.
 There was an invasion of London and a party at Wembley when Scotland battled to a goalless draw.

 Back home, with bars restricted to a 22:00 closure by Covid rules, a mass revelling in George Square followed when the pubs emptied and merry punters careered on to the streets.